(As printed in the Houghton Lake Resorter Weekly Newspaper- MUSINGS OF A HOMEMAKER)

 The sweet smell of pine can always be purchased in a spray can from the store.

 The artificial tree is stored in a box to be retrieved from the storage room next December.
 There are no pine needles to be vacuumed and no shiny bicycles on display.
-There are no more snowy excursions to the nearby woods to look for the perfect tree which must be evenly proportioned on at least three* sides.
+There are no more snowy excursions to the nearby woods to look for the perfect tree.

 We now delight in flannel shirts and an occasional bottle of after-shave.
 Perhaps there will be a sweater for me and a current book I’ve been thinking about.